The Difference Between Dimmable and Non-Dimmable LED Fixtures August 24, 2016 – Posted in: Lighting Information, General Info

 • Detect from the source voltage the light level that an individual wants, and then give that light level.

-CFL/LED dimmers reduce power by turning the power on, and then off for a set period of time (i.e. “on for ten ms, off for five ms”; as opposed to TRIAC dimmers’ which will be “on for as long as the phase is not x degrees or close to the peak power”).
+CFL/LED dimmers reduce power by turning the power on, and then off for a set period of time (i.e. “on for ten milliseconds, off for five milliseconds”; as opposed to TRIAC dimmers’ which will be “on for as long as the phase is not x degrees or close to the peak power”).
 This still lowers RMS power over the whole waveform, but it does this in a way that LEDs and CFLs respond to much more readily.

 Modern dimmers are made to work in high-power circuits and have a mechanism that allows them to dim light from a traditional filament by altering the voltage: but LED lamps have a different functionality.
 They operate in much lower voltages and are fairly composite.
 Each LED bulb contains a rather complex in-built circuitry (or a driver) that converts high-voltage AC input current to low-voltage DC current to power the device.

-Most LED light bulbs on the marketplace are actually dimmable.
-If you are using a CFL/LED dimmer.
+Most LED light bulbs on the marketplace are actually dimmable, if you are using a CFL/LED dimmer.

 The LED industry doesn’t refer to the same blueprint for the circuitry design and as a result, driver specifications vary across different brands and models.
 Dimmers installed in homes and offices today are of different specifications (for instance electronic, training-edge, leading-edge and resistive); therefore when installing new types of LED lamps there’s usually a matching of old and new technology.